Wednesday, November 27, 2024

 (Source

 When Nietzsche and Dr. Paul utilize Greek mythology, they are simultaneously promoting and endorsing the same energy of Nature, which is simultaneously found in Norse mythology.
-Meanwhile, America was largely built off of the philosophy of the Greeks and the adventurous spirit of the Norse as a symbolic Northwind.
+Meanwhile, America was largely built off of the philosophy of the Greeks, the Romans, and the adventurous spirit of the Norse as a symbolic Northwind.